Lansoprazole

 Can I take Lansoprazole while pregnant or breastfeeding?

-Lansoprazole should not be taken during pregnancy, but may be suitable to take while breastfeeding.
-Speak to your doctor for more information about whether Lansoprazole is safe for you.
+Lansoprazole should not be taken during pregnancy, but it may be suitable to take while breastfeeding.
+Consult your doctor for more information on whether Lansoprazole is suitable for you.

 You should inform your doctor if you are pregnant or breastfeeding before taking Lansoprazole.